irfanhsajid/My-Heros--Simple-React-SPA-and-API-fake-data-/README.md

-# One Ummah Network Presents 'Meet My Scholar'
+# One Path Network Presents 'Meet My Scholar'

 This is a simple project by usig React Js, Bootstrap and vanilla CSS.